• Skip to main content

 • Fontina Cheese: Fontina is a lovely Italian cheese with a nutty flavor and buttery consistency that melts beautifully.

-• Half-and-Half: May also use whole milk or heavy cream.
+• Half-and-Half: You can also use whole milk or heavy cream.

 Step-By-Step Instructions: